-Another celebrated issue of the early commemorative series is the 1925 Lexington Concord Sesquicentennial Half Dollar.
+Another celebrated issue of the early commemorative series is the 1925 Lexington Concord Sesquicentennial Half Dollar (Buy on eBay).
 This coin was issued to mark the 150th anniversary of the Battle of Lexington and Concord, which began the American Revolutionary War.

 The coins were designed by Chester Beach at the request of the local communities.
 The obverse was based on Daniel Chester French’s statue of a Minuteman soldier and the reverse depicts the Old Belfry from which Minutemen were alerted to action.
 Inscriptions on the obverse read “United States of America”, “In God We Trust”, “Concord Minuteman”, and “Patriot Half Dollar”.
 The reverse inscriptions read “Lexington Concord Sesquicentennial”, “Old Belfry, Lexington”, and “1775-1925”.